coreeng/reusable-p2p/README.md

 These will be used to authenticate to tenant provided registry with tenant's own account.
 Check the documentation on how to generate these for dockerhub.

+### secrets.container_registry_url

+Tenant provided registry url.
+If unspecified, the default of dockerhub will be used

 ### dry_run

 Typically used for syntax testing.
 Will run most jobs without actually connecting to them or calling the makefile tasks.